oneup03/VRto3D/README.md

             "user_convergence": 0.1
         },
       ```
-- A Load key and a Store key can be configured to load and save Depth and Convergence settings for a preset
+- A Load key and a Store key can be configured to load and save Depth/Separation and Convergence settings for a preset
     - Load keys can use XInput buttons & combinations as well as single keyboard/mouse keys
         - The Guide button can be used, but not in combinations
         - XInput Combinations can be set like this `"XINPUT_GAMEPAD_A+XINPUT_GAMEPAD_B"`
     - Store keys can only use single keyboard/mouse keys
     - Reference [Virtual-Key Codes](https://github.com/oneup03/VRto3D/blob/main/vrto3d/src/key_mappings.h) to find the strings to use for these hotkeys
-- The Load key can be configured to `"switch"` to the user depth & convergence setting, `"toggle"` between the preset and the previous setting every 1.5s, or `"hold"` the user setting until the key is released
+- The Load key can be configured to `"switch"` to the user depth/separation & convergence setting, `"toggle"` between the preset and the previous setting every 1.5s, or `"hold"` the user setting until the key is released
-- The Store key will update your user Depth and Convergence setting to the current value (this only saves while the game is running - you need to create a game profile to store it permanently)
+- The Store key will update your user Depth/Separation and Convergence setting to the current value (this only saves while the game is running - you need to create a game profile to store it permanently)
-- It is recommended to have a single user preset of `"switch"` type that matches the default depth & convergence so you can easily get back to the default
+- It is recommended to have a single user preset of `"switch"` type that matches the default depth/separation & convergence so you can easily get back to the default

 #### Profile Creation Steps:
 1. Modify or copy and create user preset(s) in `default_config.json` for the game you want to play
 2. If applicable, modify `hmd_height, pitch_enable, yaw_enable, pose_reset_key, ctrl_toggle_key, ctrl_toggle_type, pitch_radius, ctrl_deadzone, ctrl_sensitivity` for the game profile
 3. If the game is already running, use `Ctrl + F10` to reload the `default_config.json` with your new settings and presets
-4. Adjust depth (`Ctrl + F3` and `Ctrl + F4`) & convergence (`Ctrl + F5` and `Ctrl + F6`) for a preset
+4. Adjust depth/separation (`Ctrl + F3` and `Ctrl + F4`) & convergence (`Ctrl + F5` and `Ctrl + F6`) for a preset
-5. Use the configured `user_store_key` to temporarily save the current depth & convergence values to the preset
+5. Use the configured `user_store_key` to temporarily save the current depth/separation & convergence values to the preset
 6. Repeat 4 & 5 for each preset you need
-7. Adjust depth & convergence back to what you want the default to be (if you have a default `"switch"` preset, you can use its configured `user_load_key`)
+7. Adjust depth/separation & convergence back to what you want the default to be (if you have a default `"switch"` preset, you can use its configured `user_load_key`)
 8. If applicable, adjust the `ctrl_sensitivity` with `Ctrl -` and `Ctrl +` and the `pitch_radius` with `Ctrl [` and `Ctrl ]`
 9. Save the profile with `Ctrl + F7`
 10. Open your new profile from `Documents\My Games\vrto3d` in a text editor and make final adjustments like: making all the convergence values match to avoid rendering or performance issues, changing virtual-key mappings, or tweaking other values/settings